 • Do not stretch the truth!
 Misinformation or untruthful statements will inevitably come back to haunt you.

-• Shy away from providing more than 20 years of previous work experience.
-It takes space, will date you and is likely no longer pertinent.
+• Shy away from providing previous work experience that is no longer pertinent

 • Fight the tendency to allow your resume to become outdated.
 You never know when opportunity may knock and you want to be prepared.